 A national dataset of modelled lake water quality commissioned by MfE and developed by Snelder et al. (2022) has also been considered.
 Snelder et al. combined monitored water quality variables with catchment and land-use data to estimate water quality for all lakes in New Zealand, which was subsequently used to make predictions of water quality parameters such as total nitrogen, total phosphorus, ammonia and chlorophyll-a.
 The spatial water quality attribute models were variable in performance however, with the exception of the ammonia criteria, those utilised for this assessment were rated to have satisfactory to very good performance (Snelder et al. 2022).
-Caution is advised when interpreting absolute values estimated for specific locations with spatial water quality models, due to the associated uncertainty.
-Models such as these are generally more suitable for demonstrating broad scale patterns, and highlighting relative differences between areas of good water quality compared with areas of poor water quality.
-However, supplementing limited monitoring data with modelled data was determined to be the most robust option available for establishing site-based baseline state, in addition to providing regional estimates for lake attributes.
-Professional judgement was used when comparing the measured data and modelled estimates to determine an overall grade.
-Beyond the limited number of samples, another limitation associated with the monitored data was that the short data record meant the samples were not representative of a complete annual cycle, and all of the seasonal variation in water quality parameters that can occur during that time.
+Table 8 summarises the performance of the MfE water quality attribute model utilised in this baseline assessment.

-1 See NPS-FM clauses 3.31, 3.32, and 3.33 for exceptions to this.
+&lt;sup>1 See NPS-FM clauses 3.31, 3.32, and 3.33 for exceptions to this.